sugarcoat/sugarcoat/README.md

   - `isEqual [string] [string]` Compares two strings.
 If true, block is rendered
   - `notEqual [string] [string]` Compares two strings.
 If false, block is rendered
   - `toID [string]` Appends `@index` while within a loop to the string provided

+**Custom Comment Tag**

+Should you want Sugarcoat to parse a comment block tag in a different way, you can customize its parsing in [comment-serializer](https://github.com/ryanfitzer/comment-serializer#custom-tag-parsers)

 # Example Site #